SEC Whistleblower Actions

 When you retain our firm, you are in good hands.
-Based in Milwaukee, our firm represents whistleblowers across the country.
-We are a national leader in bringing False Claims Act cases.
+We represent whistleblowers across the country and are a national leader in bringing False Claims Act cases.
 Other law firms often ask our firm’s founder and managing attorney, Nola Cross, to serve as co-counsel in False Claims Act qui tam cases when they either lack experience with these types of claims or want a more experienced lawyer on their team.

 SEC Whistleblower Program — How It Works